 Are You a Match?

-The residential doctoral student seems to fit a certain model.
+The global doctoral student seems to fit a certain model.
 Does this sound like you?

 - self-motivated learner